 “I would say that in the past year I’ve had more situations put in front of me where I am honestly saying, ‘Wow, I’ve never seen this before,’” says Serena Campbell, the operations director of USA Wine West in Sausalito, California.
 “It’s like the rule book kind of just got tossed out the window.
 And we’re just having to figure out a lot of stuff as we go.”

 Over a year into the crisis, and with no end in sight, the industry is mobilizing in different ways.
 Some are taking small steps in an attempt to douse immediate, day-to-day supply chain fires; others are introducing new services designed to mitigate supply chain impacts on their customers.
-And as they continue to copy, some industry members have begun to address fundamental flaws in the industry’s supply chain in the hopes of preventing such a shock to the system from ever occurring again.
+And as they continue to cope, some industry members have begun to address fundamental flaws in the industry’s supply chain in the hopes of preventing such a shock to the system from ever occurring again.

 Where Things Stand Today